 CATEGORIES OF RECORDS IN THE SYSTEM:

-These records contain accident, injury, and occupational illness data which includes the mine name and identification number; date, time, and place of occurrence; type and description of accident; and name and social security number of injured miner.
-For 1978 and subsequent years, only the last four digits of the social security number are in the records.
+Accident, injury, and occupational illness records include the mine name and identification number; date, time, and place of occurrence; type and description of accident; and name and partial SSN for the individual injured or reporting an occupational illness.
+For 1978 and subsequent years, only the last four digits of the SSN are collected.

 AUTHORITY FOR MAINTENANCE OF THE SYSTEM:

-To maintain data to provide MSHA timely information for making decisions on improving safety and health programs, improving education and training efforts, and establishing priorities in technical assistance activities in the mining industry.
-The primary uses of the records are (a) to determine probable cause of accidents, injuries, and illnesses and (b) to provide a statistical analytic data base for allocation of MSHA and other resources to reduce occupational injuries and illnesses.
+h. provide MSHA with timely statistical information for making decisions on improving safety and health programs, improving education and training efforts, and establishing priorities in technical assistance activities in the mining industry in order to reduce accidents and occupational injuries and illnesses;

 ROUTINE USES OF RECORDS MAINTAINED IN THE SYSTEM, INCLUDING CATEGORIES OF USERS AND THE PURPOSES OF SUCH USES: